Diniden/angular-github-test/README.md

  - I ran out of time to research i18n support within the app
  - I have been an ESNEXT writer for many years.
 Writing pure ES5 proved challenging (mostly annoying) and since I run the code in Chrome directly, some ES6+ syntax may have snuck through.
 It's surprisingly hard to stop typing 'let' and 'const'.
  - Did not have any time to write many tests yet.
 I see it's in place to have them, but I got a little too ambitious with my features.
+ - Sorting: The table needed better sorting.
+I didn't have time to harmonize client side list sorting with the API calls on sorting.
+It's close, just needed to research the remote API more.

  ## Considerations